 Audio is another increasingly popular format, including webinars, podcasts, and audiograms.
 In 2020, 37% of adults said they listened to podcasts.
 Also, supplemental data-based visuals like infographics, graphs, and vector pictures provide value to keep the reader engaged.

 Good marketers know how to leverage and repurpose content to other formats so that additional audiences can consume it.
 For example, an hour-long webinar can be edited in post-production to generate ten 60-second videos or audiograms.
 A 30-page ebook can be repurposed to a website’s resource page, with multiple long-form articles and short-form blog posts.
 Emails, newsletters, and a dozen social media posts can be linked back to that original piece or its variations.
+Search engine marketing companies can be effective partners in helping you repurpose your content for greater SEO value.

 So don’t let content marketing be confusing or overwhelming.
 Great ideas can be generated from content you have already created.
 If you are speaking with a happy customer one on one, ask them if you can write a success story or a case study about them – or simply use their quote as a testimonial.
 That conversation could become a blog post, a video, or a part of a new article.

-Lastly, try to create a cohesive strategy around your content.
+For marketers wanting to know how to increase lead generation, content marketing is a powerful strategy to adopt.
+Just try to create a cohesive strategy around your content.
 Don’t just push out something new just because it’s new.
 Weave your content together into themes and make related threads.
 Publish your stories to specifically target audiences through the media they prefer at the times they prefer to consume them.
 Follow your leads as they flow through your funnel and give them relevant, useful information that inspires them to take action.
 Working on this strategy will bring you more trackable sales conversions and more effective business outcomes.